netuno-org/doc/docs/get-started/installation.md

 ### Linux or macOS

-It is common to have `wget` and `curl` command, run in terminal to check.
+It is common to have `cURL` and `Wget` command, run in terminal to check.

 To create the Netuno directory, execute in the **terminal**: